pgautoupgrade/docker-pgautoupgrade/README.md

     pgautoupgrade/pgautoupgrade:latest

-Please note that our `latest` tag is based on Alpine.
-The one by Postgres is based on Debian.
+Please note that our `latest` tag is based on Alpine Linux, whereas the `latest` tag used by the official Docker Postgres container is based on Debian.

 If you instead want to run a specific version of PostgreSQL then pick a matching tag on our Docker Hub.
 For example, to use PostgreSQL 15 you can use:

     pgautoupgrade/pgautoupgrade:15-alpine

+### Debian vs Alpine based images

+The default official Docker PostgreSQL image is Debian Linux based, and upgrading from that to one of our Alpine Linux based images doesn't always work out well.

+To solve that problem, we have Debian based images (`15-bookworm` and `16-bookworm`) available now as well.

+To use either of those, choose the version of PostgreSQL you'd like to upgrade to, then change your docker image to match:

+    pgautoupgrade/pgautoupgrade:15-bookworm

 ### "One shot" mode